Klingebeil/homepage/wiki/Uncertainty & Research/gdocs-qda.md

 }
 ```

-5. Run the code.
+**Finally**: Run the code.
 The first time the script will ask you for permission to access your files.
 Once granted, it should run without problems.

 The output will look like this: